- Understand your legal obligations to report acts of terrorism.

 Conviction could result in a fine or up to five years in prison.

-The GMC's Confidentiality guidance states: 'There are a large number of laws that require disclosure of patient information', among these 'prevention of terrorism.
-You must disclose information if it is required by law.'
-If you are satisfied that disclosure is legally required, you should promptly disclose relevant information to the police.
+The GMC's Confidentiality guidance states: "Some laws require disclosure of patient information," for purposes including "the prevention of terrorism.
+You must disclose information if it is required by law."
+If you're satisfied that disclosure is legally required, you should promptly disclose relevant information to the police.

-Ordinarily, the GMC expects you to tell patients about legal disclosures.
-However, in cases of suspected terrorism, you would probably be justified in not informing the patient as this would undermine the purpose of the disclosure.
+Ordinarily, the GMC expects you to tell patients about disclosures required by law.
+However, in cases of suspected terrorism, you would probably be justified in not informing the patient if this would undermine the purpose of the disclosure.

 Healthcare and the government's anti-radicalisation strategy

 The healthcare sector is a 'critical partner' in the government's Prevent strategy, which aims to stop people being drawn into terrorism.
 "There are clearly many opportunities for doctors, nurses and other staff to help to protect people from radicalisation.
 The key challenge is to ensure that healthcare workers can identify the signs that someone is vulnerable to radicalisation."

 Prevent guidance for healthcare organisations contains practical tips for healthcare professionals who have concerns that a patient or colleague might be at risk of radicalisation.